andres-lowrie/lang/docs/content/docs/custom-types/_index.md

 You're declaring a function named `person` that takes an optional single parameter of type _"structure"_.

-The singature for the type function looks this:
+Abstractly the singature for the type function looks something like this:

 ```
-type = a:struct -> f -> a -> b
+type = a -> f -> s:optional -> t
 ```

 Meaning that to "instantiate" a person, you call the function just like any other function and pass in a structure: